10 stylish trends in men's glasses

-Are boxy wire frames where you’re leaning?
+Are boxy wire frames where you're leaning?
 Or would you prefer basic black horn rims?
-Check our article on the best eyeglasses for your face shape and then try on a pair — or a dozen — in-store or online.
+Check out our article on the best eyeglasses for your face shape then try on a pair — or a dozen — either in-store or online.

-Only you know what glasses are perfect for you, and you’ll know what's right when you see it.
+Only you know which glasses are perfect for you, and you'll know the perfect pair when you see them.

 READ NEXT: The who's who in sunglasses shopping guide